boliqq07/featurebox/docs/Guide/data_type.rst

 .. note::

     Different from 1,2,3, The 4 is cannot be used directly for ``sklearn``, but suit for ``torch`` .
-    More information can be found in :doc:`geo_data` .

 Access
 ---------